LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/Apple Business Chat/entry-points.md

 Add optional query string parameters to the entrypoint by including intent and group IDs.
 Within Conversation Cloud, the **Intent value** will be mapped to the **customerType SDE**, which is primarily used for [skill routing](contact-center-management-messaging-operations-routing-logic-overview.html) as well as tracking and analyzing volume by entrypoint.
 The Group value will be mapped against the **customerStatus SDE**.
 It is recommended to add the entrypoint description as *‘intentId’* and relevant campaign attributes as *‘groupID’*.

-Using LivePerson’s MCS toolkit, both customerType and customerStatus SDEs help businesses analyze performance at the account level, agent level, and conversation level.
+Using LivePerson’s [MCS toolkit](data-reporting-meaningful-conversation-score-(mcs)-using-the-mcs-toolkit.html), both customerType and customerStatus SDEs help businesses analyze performance at the account level, agent level, and conversation level.

 Here’s an example of Business Chat conversation URL with the added parameters:
 ![](img/apple-business-chat-entry-points-01.png)